khaiyichin/masters_cnt_research_helper_scripts/README.md

 # masters_cnt_research_helper_scripts
-A collection of MATLAB scripts used during my Master's research in computational modeling of Carbon Nanotubes.
+A collection of scripts used during my Master's research in computational modeling of Carbon Nanotubes.
 Files here are mostly helper scripts to generate models to run in SIESTA.